nanopack/hoarder/README.md

 host        : 127.0.0.1                   # the connection host
 insecure    : true                        # connect insecurely
 log_type    : "stdout"                    # the type of logging
-log_file    : "/var/log/hoarder.log"      # the location of the log file
-log_level   : "info"                      # the output log level
-port        : "7410"                      # the connection port
-token       : ""                          # the secure token used to connect with (no auth by default)
+log_file    : "/var/log/hoarder.log"      # if log_type is "file" this is the location of the log file; ignored otherwise log_level   : "info"                      # the output log level (trace, debug, info, warn, error, fatal) port        : "7410"                      # the connection port token       : ""                          # the secure token used to connect with (no auth by default)
 ```